KiishiAD/Streamline-EDA/README.md

 ## 🖥️ Features

-Our application is designed to streamline the data analysis workflow.
+Streamline-EDA is designed to streamline the data analysis workflow.
 Below are the key features:

 ### 📥 Upload Data